Lynn Toler: Career

 In 1993, at 34-years-old and after working as an attorney specializing in civil matters, Toler won her first judicial race by just six votes, as a Republican in a predominantly Democratic district.
 From 1994-2000, she served as Cleveland Heights Municipal Court's sole judge, with her cases involving all misdemeanor crimes, traffic violations, and minor-cost civil cases.
 Toler was known for enforcing non-traditional judgments, such as handwritten essays, and for creating mentoring and intervention programs.
-During this time, she served on many boards, including The Juvenile Diabetes Board, The National Alliance for the Mentally Ill (NAMI), and The Cleveland Domestic Violence Center.
-In 2002, she received the Humanitarian of the Year Award from the latter organization.

 Between 2001 and 2006, Toler was an adjunct professor at Ursuline College in Pepper Pike, Ohio, where she taught courses on Civil Rights Law and Women's Rights.